Vanilla Strawberry Hydrangea Shrubs

 Vanilla Strawberry Hydrangea Shrubs for Sale Online

-Vanilla Strawberry Hydrangea has giant 10" blooms that appear in mid-summer and begin a pristine white.
+Vanilla Strawberry Hydrangea has giant 10 inch blooms that appear in mid-summer as pristine white.
 Two weeks later they turn a blush pink before changing to a dark rose color!
+This shrub is a landscape staple that you can plant anywhere in your garden for a stunning display of hearty, lush blooms.

 Growing Hydrangea Vanilla Strawberry